sagemath/sage/src/doc/en/developer/portability_testing.rst

 item in the left pane is marked with a green checkmark in the left pane if ``make build doc-html`` finished without error.
-(It also runs package testsuites and the Sage doctests but failures in these are not in reflected in the left pane; see below.)
+(It also runs package testsuites and the Sage doctests but failures in these are not reflected in the left pane; see below.)

 The right pane ("Artifacts") offers archives of the logs for download.